kuz/Computational-Neuroscience-Course/README.md

 2019
 ----
 In 2019 everything will be done in jupyter notebook.
+To make things easier we suggest using conda, you can install the it from here:https://conda.io/miniconda.html

-We included Py3_ICNS.yml file in 2019 to help you create a conda envrionment.
+We included Py3_ICNS.yml file in `2019` folder to help you to create a conda envrionment.
 To import the file use the command below.

 ```
 conda env create -f Py3_ICNS.yml